dlzhry2/immunisation-fhir-api/README.md

 - In Project Structure add an existing virtualenv SDK for `.direnv/python-x.x.x/bin/python`.
 - Set the project SDK and the default root module SDK to the one created above.
   - Add `src` and `tests` as sources.
-  - Add `.direnv` and `terraform` as exclusions if they're not already.
+  - Add `.direnv`, `terraform/.terraform`, and `terraform/build` as exclusions if they're not already.
 - Add another existing virtualenv SDK for `lambda_code/.direnv/python-x.x.x/bin/python`.
 - Import a module pointed at the `lambda_code` directory, set the SDK created above.
   - Add the `src` and `tests` directories as sources.